View Gary Bak's Obituary on ArgusLeader.com and share memories

 |

-Sioux Falls - Gary Bak, 77 formerly of Viborg, died Sunday, November 3, 2019 at his home under hospice care.
-Funeral services will be at 10:30am Thursday, November 7, 2019 at the Viborg Community Building with burial with full military rites at Rosehill Cemetery, Viborg.
-Visitation will be from 5-7pm Wednesday evening at the Viborg Community Building with a Prayer Service at 7:00pm.
-Arrangements by Hofmeister Jones Funeral Home.
+Sioux Falls - Gary E. Bak, 71 formerly of Viborg, died under hospice care at his home in Sioux Falls on Sunday, November 3, 2019 surrounded by his family.
+Funeral services will be at 10:30am Thursday, November 7, 2019 at the Viborg Community Building with burial with full military honors at Rosehill Cemetery, Viborg.
+Visitation will be from 5-7pm Wednesday at the Viborg Community Building with a Prayer Service at 7:00pm.

+Grateful for having shared his life are his wife Vikkie, his children, Sallie (Daren) Ketcham, Cindy (Brian) Wills, Steve Bak, and Ryan (Jessica) Bak; 5 grandchildren, Braden and Eli Wills, Jack Ketcham, and Raymond and Emma Bak; and a sister Rosalyn (Terry) Faulkner.

+Memorials maybe directed to Our Saviors Lutheran Church, Viborg or the Viborg-Hurley Athletic Boosters.

 hofmeisterjones.com